 Inside the Botanical Gardens, right at the top of the stairs, you climbed from the beach, you’ll find the Queen’s Winery House.
 It’s the perfect time and place to take a break in the shadow, admire the view, befriend the cats, and taste the wine.

 And, if you don’t feel like drinking on an empty stomach, next door they’re offering free tastings of Bulgarian sweets.
 So you get to try Bulgarian beverages and sweet treats, two of the best things to do in Balchik!

 If you enjoy the dry or sweet honeyed wine, don’t be scared to ask about the price.
 A bottle costs kind of what you’d pay for a good bottle of wine at a mid-range priced restaurant.
 Some say it’s higher than the market, but you can also get some great deals.

 And, since you’re enjoying the wine tasting, why not try something different than grape wine?
 Mathieu and I really enjoyed a bottle of fig wine we bought from there.
 At home, we kept it cool, and it was great on a hot summer day!

 If you ever wish to drink their wine again but aren’t planning to return to Bulgaria anytime soon, I have a tip for you.
 The Queen’s Winery House online store is available 24/7!
 So you can enjoy one of the best things to do in Balchik from the comfort of your home.

 Botanical Gardens and Queen Marie’s Summer Palace

-If I’ve convinced you to visit Balchik, Bulgaria, but you’re not quite sure how to get there, I suggest you book a tour to Balchik.
+If I’ve convinced you to visit Balchik, Bulgaria, but you’re not quite sure how to get there, I suggest you book a tour to experience the best things to do in Balchik.